 For more information about local government in Devon and the different services that the County and District Councils are responsible please see Public Services in Devon.

 The role of a Local Authority Councillor continues to evolve and be an area of continuing Government focus.
 Councillors are a bridge linking the community and the council, therefore Councillors need to develop and deliver in a community leadership role.
 The role also demands the ability to balance the needs of one community with a wider agenda which covers the entire council’s area.

 Government recognises the importance of this role, and the role of the councillor as a community leader has never been more vital.
 Changes in local government have, over the past few years, reshaped the way elected members work and how they engage with the communities they represent.
-The Localism Act has had a further significant impact on how elected members relate to their communities.
 In a climate of political and economic uncertainty, the ability of elected members to work effectively with and on behalf of their communities is more important than ever.

-Councillors are increasingly being asked to do more as their role expands into all areas of policy through Overview and Scrutiny, area committees, neighbourhood working and increasing work linked to partnerships.
+Councillors are increasingly being asked to do more as their role expands into all areas of policy through Scrutiny, area committees, neighbourhood working and increasing work linked to partnerships.

 The Local Government Association has published documents on the role of a Councillor;